scale-it/algo-builder/docs/guide/testing-teal.md

   ```
   In this test, after executing a transaction with stateful smart contract call, we are verifying if the `global state` and `local state` are updated correctly.
 User can use `runtime.getGlobalState()` and `runtime.getLocalState()` to check state.

+Complete test can be found in [stateful-counter.ts](https://github.com/scale-it/algo-builder/blob/master/packages/runtime/test/integration/stateful-counter.ts). integration test.

 ## Best Practices

 - Follow the Test Structure section to setup your tests.
 - Structure tests using AAA pattern: Arrange, Act & Assert (AAA).
 The first part includes the test setup, then the execution of the unit under test, and finally the assertion phase.
 Following this structure guarantees that the reader will quickly understand the test plan.
 - To prevent test coupling and easily reason about the test flow, each test should add and act on its own set of states.
-- Use `beforeEach`, `afterEach`, `beforeAll`, `afterAll` functions to set clear boundaries while testing.
+- Use `beforeEach`, `afterEach`, `beforeAll`, `afterAll` functions to setup and clean shared resources in your tests.
-- Sync your accounts's state after execution of each transaction.
+- Sync your accounts' before checking their state.

 ## What we support now